ubcctf/ubcctf.github.io/_posts/2024-05-01-umdctf2024-lost-on-caladan.md

 Now lets look for some other identifiers.

-The newstand by the entrance of the building could provide some insight.
+The newstand by the entrance of the building may provide some insight.
 Only the **"amp"** is visble in this newspaper or megazine dispenser.